resin-studio/slim/README.md

 ## schedule
 > Due 2023 Aug 25
-- existing solver feasibility evaluated
+- evaluate existing solvers for feasibility
+    - see if solvers have specialized logic for solving for arguments of horn clauses
-- first draft of IR horn clause language translation completed
+- translate to IR horn clause language
+    - treat types on rhs as opaque
+    - but turn types on lhs into horn clauses for learning predicates
-- backend (Lean or some CHC solver) chosen
+- choose backend (Lean or some CHC solver)
+- translation to predicate learning backend
+- translate to iterpolating/argument solving backend
+    - target CHC's solver's specialized interpolation/constraint logic
+- write a custom CHC solver with specialized logic for the type language
+    - if the existing solvers are insufficient

 > Due 2023 Sep 01
-- benchmarks selected
+- select benchmarks
-- first draft of backend translation (lean or CHC) completed
+- complete first draft of backend translation (lean or CHC)

 > Due 2023 Sep 08
-- 33% of benchmarks evaluated
+- evaluate 33% of benchmarks

 > Due 2023 Sep 15
-- meta-theorems proposed
+- propose meta-theorems

 > Due 2023 Sep 22
-- 66% of benchmarks evaluated
+- evaluate 66% of benchmarks
-- 33% of meta-theorems proved
+- prove 33% of meta-theorems

 > Due 2023 Sep 29
-- 100% of benchmarks evaluated
+- evaluate 100% of benchmarks
-- 66% of meta-theorems proved
+- prove 66% of meta-theorems

 > Due 2023 Oct 06
-- 100% of meta-theorems proved
+- prove 100% of meta-theorems

 > Due 2023 Oct 13
-- first draft of paper completed
+- complete first draft of paper

 > Due 2023 Oct 20
-- second full draft of paper completed
+- complete second full draft of paper

 > Due 2023 Oct 27
-- third full draft of paper completed
+- complete third full draft of paper

 > Due 2023 Nov 03
-- final paper and all results completed
+- complete final paper and all results